-Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Main Modification councils: Basingstoke and Deane Borough Council, Reading Borough Council, and Wokingham Borough Council.
+Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Proposed Main Modification Reason for modification LPR given taking into account the Guidance currently under development.
+Applicants considering development proposals within the land use planning consultation zones are strongly encouraged to enter into discussions with the Council at an early stage to establish if there are likely to be any implications on the OSEP as a result of the proposals.
+The land use planning consultation zones for the AWE sites cross over into the following neighbouring councils: Basingstoke and Deane Borough Council, Reading Borough Council, and Wokingham Borough Council.
 The Council will monitor committed and future development proposals in partnership with neighbouring councils, those agencies with duties under REPPIR, and the ONR to understand the impact on the OSEP and the operation of AWE.
 4.55 The ONR will provide advice for developments that potentially pose an external hazard to the AWE sites.
 4.56 Policy SP4 reflects the Council's intention to normally follow the ONR's advice in the ONR's consultation zones.
 4.57 During the plan period there may be changes in the inputs to the ONR's process which may result in consequential changes to the consultation zones or criteria.
 These will be kept under review.
 4.58 During the plan period there may also be changes to the DEPZ as a result of the requirement under REPPIR legislation to undertake formal reviews of the DEPZ at least on a 3 yearly basis or because of a material change in work with ionizing radiation.
-This may result in the DEPZ for either AWE site remaining the same, extending or reducing in size and geography over time.
-These will be kept under review.'
-MM10 28-30 Policy SP6 Amend second sentence of first paragraph of the policy as follows: '...
-Within Flood Zones 2 and 3 (and also on sites of 1 hectare or more in size, and in other circumstances as set out in the NPPF) Amend third sentence of first paragraph as follows: 'Development within areas of flood risk from any source of flooding, including areas with a history of fluvial, groundwater or surface water flooding, or from areas suffering sewer flooding from overwhelmed sewers'
+This may result in the DEPZ for either AWE site remaining the same, extending or reducing in size and